12.5 First Job Readiness and Safe Boundaries

 Key Takeaways

-Last updated: May 2026
+Last updated: June 2026

 Prepare For Work Without Overclaiming What The Exam Does

-Use this first-job boundary table:
+Use this first-job boundary table to rehearse scope:

 Workplace MomentSafe NAC HabitBoundary To Keep

-Resident reports new painReport the observation to the nurse promptlyDo not diagnose the cause.
+Resident reports new painReport the observation to the nurse promptlyDo not diagnose the cause

-You notice unsafe equipmentProtect the resident and notify the right personDo not ignore hazards because the shift is busy.
+You notice unsafe equipmentProtect the resident and notify the right personDo not ignore hazards because the shift is busy

 Test Your Knowledge